Skip to main content

 • CARDANO_CLI_PATH=/app/bin/cardano-cli: replace with the path to the cardano-cli executable

-• DATA_STORES_DIRECTORY=/opt/mithril/stores: replace with the path to a folder where the Mithril Signer will store its data (/opt/mithril/stores e.g.)
+• DATA_STORES_DIRECTORY=/opt/mithril/stores: replace with the path to a folder where the Mithril signer will store its data (/opt/mithril/stores e.g.)

 • STORE_RETENTION_LIMIT: if set, this will limit the number of records in some internal stores (5 is a good fit).